Kees-van-der-Oord/NiVerDig/README.md

 ## Sketch Upload
 The precompiled Arduino NiVerDig Sketch can be uploaded to a Uno or Mega board using AVRdude.
-From the Ports dropdown menu select ‘Upload NiVerDig Sketch to Uno/Mega’.
+From the Ports dropdown menu select â€˜Upload NiVerDig Sketch to Uno/Megaâ€™.
 Select the appropriate COM port, the board model and the matching sketch.
 Press Start to start the upload.

 ![image](https://user-images.githubusercontent.com/62476661/217348037-146f8c03-7e81-4543-b790-a4bed708ae0b.png)